UT Tyler Baseball: Patriots split series with St. Mary's

 GAME 1: UT Tyler 9, St. Mary's 2

-Dylan Blomquist (7-1) threw six innings to capture the win, allowing two runs while striking out eight and walking one.
+Dylan Blomquist (7-1) threw six innings to capture the win on Friday, allowing two runs while striking out eight and walking one.
 Hayden Collins finish the game, going three innings to get his first save.
 He allowed one hit with two strikeouts and a walk.

+Kyle McShaffry led the Patriots' offense, going for 4 for 5 at the plate with three RBIs.
+He had three singles and a double.
+Tommy van de Sanden hit a double with singles from Hayden Clearman, Carson Cox, Tanner Roach and Cade Watson.